-- 4.11.6.3 On receiving an application from a client, the succeeding CAB shall: - Review the reasons for the requested transfer. - b.
+- 4.11.22 On receiving an application from a client, the succeeding CAB shall: - a.
+Review the reasons for the requested transfer. - b.
 Conduct a desk-based pre-transfer review to confirm that: - i.
 The client's activities are within the scope of the succeeding CAB's accreditation. - ii.
-It has all the information that it expected to receive.

-- c.
-Consider the assessment and audit reports (including any conditions or nonconformities arising from them identified by the applicant CAB) and any other relevant documentation, complaints received, and action taken. - d.
+It has received all the information that it expected to receive. - c.
+Consider the assessment or audit reports (including any conditions or nonconformities arising from them identified by the applicant CAB) and any other relevant documentation, complaints received, and action taken. - d.
 Take account of the information that has been provided by the client based on work carried out by the applicant CAB. - e.
-Propose an assessment or audit process that would provide the same level of assurance in relation to conformity with MSC requirements as it would require from a new client that had not been under assessment or audit with an applicant CAB. - 4.11.6.4 Depending on the extent and quality of the available information, and the stage in the assessment or audit process, the succeeding CAB shall propose one of the following: - a.
-Decline the new client. - b.
-Treat the certificate holder as a new client and conduct a full assessment or audit. - c.
-Conduct a partial on-site or remote assessment/audit, concentrating on identified problem areas and/or on areas where information is deficient. - d.
-If no risks are identified during the pre-transfer review, continue in the certification process where the applicant CAB left off. - 4.11.6.5 The CAB shall discuss the actions needed to complete the proposed assessment or audit process with the client and gain the client's approval for this. - 4.11.6.6 If any course of action described in 4.11.6.4 has been followed, except for option a. (whereby the succeeding CAB declines to take on the new client), the CAB shall discuss the actions needed to complete the proposed assessment or audit process with the client and gain the client's approval for this.
+Propose an assessment or audit process that would provide the same level of assurance in relation to conformity with MSC requirements as it would require from a new client that had not been under assessment or audit with an applicant CAB. - 4.11.23 Depending on the extent and quality of the available information, and the stage in the assessment or audit process, the succeeding CAB shall propose 1 of the following: - a.
+Decline the new client, or - b.
+Treat the certificate holder as a new client and conduct a full assessment or audit, or - c.
+Conduct a partial on-site or remote assessment/audit, concentrating on identified problem areas and/or on areas where information is deficient, or - d.
+If no risks are identified during the pre-transfer review, continue in the certification process where the applicant CAB left off. - 4.11.24 Where any course of action described in 4.11.23 is followed, except for option a. (whereby the succeeding CAB declines to take on the new client), the succeeding CAB shall discuss the actions needed to complete the proposed assessment or audit process with the client and gain the client's approval for this.

-4.11.7 Transfer from a CAB whose accreditation has been suspended
+Transfer from a CAB whose accreditation has been suspended

-4.11.7.1 If a client is certified or in the process of assessment or audit at the time their CAB's accreditation is suspended, the client may transfer to a different CAB under the terms and conditions of its contract with the CAB and in conformity with 4.11.3.
+4.11.25 If a client is certified or in the process of assessment or audit at the time their CAB's accreditation is suspended, the client may transfer to a different CAB under the terms and conditions of its contract with the CAB and in conformity with 4.11.3-17.

-4.11.8 Transfer from a CAB whose accreditation has been withdrawn by ASI or voluntarily ceases to be accredited (cancellation)
+Transfer from a CAB whose accreditation has been withdrawn by the accreditation body or voluntarily ceases to be accredited (cancellation)

-- 4.11.8.1 If a client is in the process of assessment at the time of the withdrawal or cancellation of the current CAB's accreditation, and it wishes to continue with the certification process with another CAB, the succeeding CAB shall: - a.
-Advise the client they must transfer to a new CAB to continue with the certification process. - b.
-Follow the transfer requirements outlined in 4.11.3-4.11.6 as applicable. - 4.11.8.2 If a client holds a certificate from a CAB whose accreditation has been withdrawn or cancelled, and it wishes to continue certification with another CAB, the succeeding CAB shall:
+- 4.11.26 If a client is in the process of assessment at the time of the withdrawal or cancellation of the current CAB's accreditation, and it wishes to continue with the assessment or audit process with another CAB, the succeeding CAB shall: - a.
+Advise the client they must transfer to a new CAB to continue with the assessment or audit process.

+- b.
+Follow the transfer requirements outlined in 4.11.3-24 as applicable. - 4.11.27 If a client holds a certificate from a CAB whose accreditation has been withdrawn or cancelled, and it wishes to continue certification with another CAB, the succeeding CAB shall: